Slavon145/robot_control/README.md

   *right arrow* - increment speed on the left motor, decrement speed on the right motor (turn right).
   **Note** that the speeds are capped, once the speed limit is reached further increments are ignored.

-2. Encoder based motion - Uses encoder to travel a set amount of steps/millimeters or roatate a set amount of steps/degrees when corresponding API function is called.
+2. Encoder based motion - Robot moves autonomously when appropriate API function is called.
+Uses encoder to travel a set amount of steps/millimeters or rotate a set amount of steps/degrees.

 [FaulhaberComm.py](https://github.com/Slavon145/robot_control/blob/master/FaulhaberComm.py) - Contains the API class to communicate with Faulhaber motor drivers.
 [robot_server.py](https://github.com/Slavon145/robot_control/blob/master/robot_server.py) - A socket server for the remote robot control.
 Runs on the robot.